mhjacks/ramendr-analysis/ramen-api-no-ocm/RAMEN-NO-OCM-README.md

 ## Breaking the OCM Dependencies

-As covered in [OCM/RHACM Dependencies Documentation](../docs/OCM-DEPENDENCIES-README.md) four core dependencies on OCM which need to be broken are
+As covered in [OCM/RHACM Dependencies Documentation](../docs/OCM-DEPENDENCIES-README.md) four core dependencies on OCM which need to be broken out are
 - ManifestWork - For resource deployment
 - ManagedClusterView - For status reading
 - Placement/PlacementDecision - For cluster selection